MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d11_1ddi_createvideoprocessor.md

+#### - pCreateData [in]

+A pointer to a <a href="..\d3d10umddi\ns-d3d10umddi-d3d11_1ddiarg_createvideoprocessor.md">D3D11_1DDIARG_CREATEVIDEOPROCESSOR</a> structure.
+This structure specifies the attributes of the video processor object to be created.

 #### - hVideoProcessor [in]

 A handle to the driver's private data for the video processor object.
 For more information, see the Remarks section.

+#### - hRTVideoProcessor [in]

+A handle to the video processor object that the driver should use when it calls back into the Direct3D runtime.

 ## -returns